Māori history: Early European contact (1769–1840)

 Contact with Europeans led to a sharing of concepts.
 The Māori language was first written down by Thomas Kendall in 1815, in A korao no New Zealand.
-This was followed five years later by A Grammar and Vocabulary of the New Zealand Language, compiled by Professor Samuel Lee and aided by Kendall, Waikato Māori and the chief Hongi Hika, on a visit to England in 1820.
+This was followed five years later by A Grammar and Vocabulary of the New Zealand Language, compiled by Professor Samuel Lee and aided by Kendall, and the chiefs Hongi Hika and Waikato, on a visit to England in 1820.
 Māori quickly adopted writing as a means of sharing ideas, and many of their oral stories and poems were converted to the written form.
 Between February 1835 and January 1840, William Colenso printed 74,000 Māori-language booklets from his press at Paihia.
 In 1843, the government distributed free gazettes to Māori called Ko Te Karere O Nui Tireni.
 These contained information about law and crimes, with explanations and remarks about European customs, and were "designed to pass on official information to Māori and to encourage the idea that Pākehā and Māori were contracted together under the Treaty of Waitangi".